 Chang, J., 2006.
 Physically Based Mesh-free Deformation Framework and Techniques for Computer Graphics.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: